Introduction to Nested Class in Java

 Example #2

 In this example, we can see how the inner class can be instantiated.
-To create an instance of the inner class first Outer class instance will be required.
-Once the Outer class instance is created, then a nested class instance can be created inside it.
+You will need an instance of the inner class to create an instance of the inner class.
+After creating an instance of the Outer class, it becomes possible to create an instance of the nested class within it.

 Code: